Unique Property Reference Number

-The Unique Property Reference Number (UPRN) is a unique alphanumeric identifier (a geocode) for every spatial address in Great Britain and can be found in Ordnance Survey's AddressBase products.
+The Unique Property Reference Number (UPRN) is a unique number (a geocode) for every addressable location—e.g., a building, a bus stop, a post box, a feature in the landscape, or a defibrillator—in Great Britain.
+Over 42 million locations have UPRNs, which can be found in Ordnance Survey's AddressBase databases.

-A UPRN provides a comprehensive, complete, consistent identifier throughout a property’s life cycle from planning permission through to demolition.
+For buildings, a UPRN provides a comprehensive, complete, consistent identifier throughout its life cycle, from planning permission through to demolition.
 For example, the UPRN for 10 Downing Street is 100023336956, and that for Bristol Central Library is 000000199356.
-The UPRN contains no attribution or information (for example coordinate position) about the property.
+UPRNs, of up to 12 digits allocated by OS and local authorities, do not contain information about the location but identify records in the ONS UPRN Directory (ONSUD).

-UPRNs and USRNs (Unique Street Reference Numbers) are managed by GeoPlace, a joint venture between the Local Government Association and Ordnance Survey to create a definitive national databases of addresses and streets, now available under an Open Government Licence (OGL).
+UPRNs and USRNs (Unique Street Reference Numbers) are managed by GeoPlace, a joint venture between the Local Government Association and Ordnance Survey to create a definitive national databases of addresses and streets, and are available as open data under an Open Government Licence (OGL).

-The Government Digital Service has mandated the UPRN and USRN as "the public sector standard for referencing and sharing property and street information".
+The Government Digital Service mandates the UPRN and USRN as "the public sector standard for referencing and sharing property and street information".

 ONSUD

-The Office for National Statistics (ONS) Geography group produces the ONS UPRN Directory (ONSUD) which relates the UPRN for each postal address in Great Britain to a range of current statutory administrative, electoral, health and other area geographies.
+The ONS UPRN Directory (ONSUD) relates the UPRN for each addressable location in Great Britain to a range of current statutory administrative, electoral, health and other area geographies.
 It also links UPRNs to 2011 Census Output Areas (OA) and Super Output Areas (SOA).
-It is designed to complement the Ordnance Survey's AddressBase location intelligence products.
+It is produced by the Office for National Statistics (ONS) Geography group and is designed to complement the Ordnance Survey's AddressBase location intelligence databases.

-The ONSUD is issued every six weeks, and is available for free download in comma separated variable (CSV) format from the ONS Open Geography Portal.
-The content is broken down by region, with each being supplied as a separate file (with a file each for Wales and Scotland).
+The ONSUD is issued every six weeks using information supplied by the OS AddressBase, and is available for free download in comma-separated values (CSV) format from the ONS Open Geography Portal.
+The content is broken down by region, with data for each supplied as a separate file (with a file each for Wales and Scotland).

-The ONSUD reflects UPRNs using information supplied on a 6-weekly basis by Ordnance Surveys's AddressBase.
 In most instances, it relates UPRNs to geographic areas as at the end of the preceding year.
-The ONSUD uses the Government Statistical Service (GSS) standard 9-character codes throughout and lookup files linking these codes to statutory area names are provided.
+The ONSUD uses the Government Statistical Service (GSS) standard 9-character codes throughout; lookup files linking these codes to statutory area names are provided.